By Latitude · March 23, 2026

 Self-hosted or managed cloud?

-Must self-host → Langfuse (open-source), Arize Phoenix (open-source), or Latitude (self-hosted option free).
+Must self-host → Langfuse (open-source), Arize Phoenix (open-source), or Latitude (open-source, MIT, self-hosted free).

 Managed cloud preferred → All platforms have cloud options; prioritize by evaluation feature depth.